Commission agreement

 A person who sells or purchases something on behalf of another, but in their own name, is referred to as a commission agent.
 The individual who assigns this task is known as the principal.
 It is essential to have a commission agreement in place to regulate the relationship between the commission agent and the principal.

-A commission agreement is a lawful contract created to regulate a particular working relationship that exists between two specific parties: the principal and the commission agent.
-In this business relationship, the commission agent serves as the representative of the principal to buy or sell securities, goods or other kinds of movable properties.
-However, the commission agent does that using his/ her own name.
-Basically, the commission agent is the external buyer or seller acts on behalf of the principal to sell or purchase goods, securities, or other movable property but does so in their own name.
+A commission agreement is a contract that governs a specific type of business relationship between two parties: the commission agent and the principal.
+The commission agent acts on behalf of the principal to sell or purchase goods, securities, or other movable property but does so in their own name.
 This means that the commission agent appears outwardly as the seller or buyer, while the principal is the actual owner of the goods or property being handled.

+The commission agent carries out the task of buying or selling in their own name but on behalf of the principal.
 The commission agent can enter into contracts with third parties and manages all transactions directly.
 The principal is the party that assigns the commission agent the task of handling the sale or purchase and remains the owner of the goods or property until they are sold.
-The agreement lays out the different responsibilities of the principal and the commission agent which mitigates the risk of disagreements and conflicts.
+The agreement clarifies the division of responsibilities between the commission agent and the principal, reducing the risk of misunderstandings and disputes.
+The commission agent typically receives a commission as compensation for their work, which is often a percentage of the sale price.
+The commission agreement should specify all relevant terms, including the duration, scope of the assignment, and any limitations or instructions from the principal.

 Having a clear and detailed commission agreement is crucial to ensuring that both parties understand their rights and obligations, which helps prevent future disputes and conflicts.